Create a movie reviews app with Node.js and Express

 Screenshot showing database configuration options and the free options selected.

 Now you can setup a database user account.
 Your app will use this account to connect to the database and to add, update, find, and delete records in the database.
 Keep a record of the username and password as you’ll need to copy these into your app’s code later so the app can connect to your database.
-The username and password you choose should not be the same as your MongoDB account username and password.
-Once you have chosen a username and strong password, click Create user.

 Note: This can be done from the ‘Quickstart’ page or from the ‘Database access’ page.
 You can manage your database accounts (add accounts, change passwords or permissions) from the ‘Database access’ page later.